+15.3.5.
 15.3.3.1.1.
 Methods used for minimizing unit non-response

 This survey is 100% online and has been for a number of years.
 Since 2019 the survey is also compulsory.
 We communicate with respondents initially by post and then follow up with reminders by email.
-As staff are working from home during COVID, we could not perform follow up telephone calls for non respondents, which we normally would.